theNewDynamic/oregonsadventurecoast.com/content/blog/ten-oregon-coast-travel-tips-for-charleston-salmon-run-visitors.md

 ## #4 LEARN & FOLLOW CRITICAL SAFETY GUIDELINES WHILE YOU’RE NEAR THE OCEAN

-Our quiet, peaceful, undeveloped beaches [https://oregonsadventurecoast.com/undeveloped-beaches/](https://oregonsadventurecoast.com/undeveloped-beaches/ "https://oregonsadventurecoast.com/undeveloped-beaches/") are ideal for training runs, long walks, hiking, photography, picnicking, and tide-pooling, but if you ignore these guidelines [https://oregonsadventurecoast.netlify.com/blog/eight-ways-to-stay-safe-on-the-beaches-along-the-oregon-coast/](https://oregonsadventurecoast.netlify.com/blog/eight-ways-to-stay-safe-on-the-beaches-along-the-oregon-coast/ "https://oregonsadventurecoast.netlify.com/blog/eight-ways-to-stay-safe-on-the-beaches-along-the-oregon-coast/") , what should be a beautiful day by the Pacific Ocean could suddenly become unsafe without warning.
+Our quiet, peaceful, [undeveloped beaches](/undeveloped-beaches) are ideal for training runs, long walks, hiking, photography, picnicking, and tide-pooling, but if you ignore [these guidelines](/blog/eight-ways-to-stay-safe-on-the-beaches-along-the-oregon-coast), what should be a beautiful day by the Pacific Ocean could suddenly become unsafe without warning.

 ## #5 GO FISHING, CLAMMING OR CRABBING

 Autumn is a lovely time of year to visit Oregon’s Adventure Coast and fishing, crabbing and clamming opportunities are in no short supply here!
 There are more than 30 lakes and rivers to choose from in Coos County alone, and anglers will find there is plenty of bay and ocean fishing.
-Click here [https://oregonsadventurecoast.netlify.com/fishing/](https://oregonsadventurecoast.netlify.com/fishing/ "https://oregonsadventurecoast.netlify.com/fishing/") for a list of resources that will be helpful in planning your trip.
+[Click here](/fishing) for a list of resources that will be helpful in planning your trip.
 Be sure to visit one of our bait shops while in the area, they’re always willing to share pointers with visiting anglers.
-Learn more about crabbing & clamming on Oregon’s Adventure Coast [https://oregonsadventurecoast.netlify.com/crabbing-clamming/](https://oregonsadventurecoast.netlify.com/crabbing-clamming/ "https://oregonsadventurecoast.netlify.com/crabbing-clamming/")
+[Learn more about crabbing & clamming on Oregon’s Adventure Coast](/crabbing-clamming).

 ## #6 TRY YOUR LUCK IN ONE OF OUR CASINOS

 Did you know that our little corner of the Pacific Northwest is home to two of the area’s best casinos?
 Whether its slots, cards, or games, you’re sure to find round-the-clock adventure, fun, and (fingers crossed) millions right here.

 Our two casinos are located within a ten-minute drive of each other, so play your cards right and visit both.
 You won’t regret it.
-Learn more: [https://oregonsadventurecoast.netlify.com/blog/try-your-luck-on-oregon-s-adventure-coast/](https://oregonsadventurecoast.netlify.com/blog/try-your-luck-on-oregon-s-adventure-coast/ "https://oregonsadventurecoast.netlify.com/blog/try-your-luck-on-oregon-s-adventure-coast/")
+Learn more: [https://oregonsadventurecoast.com/blog/try-your-luck-on-oregon-s-adventure-coast/](https://oregonsadventurecoast.com/blog/try-your-luck-on-oregon-s-adventure-coast "https://oregonsadventurecoast.netlify.com/blog/try-your-luck-on-oregon-s-adventure-coast/")

 ## #7 VISIT AN ART AND/OR HISTORY MUSEUM